XMAMan/SmallSI/readme.md

 The [Torque](https://en.wikipedia.org/wiki/Torque) is defined with $\tau = r \times F$ which is a force, which will rotate the body around his center.
 ![Image](./Images/Torque.png)

-r is the leverage, which points from the centroid to the point where the force f is applied.
+r is the leverage, which points from the centroid to the point where the force F is applied.

 Similar to the $F = m * a$ rule there is also for the torque the $\tau = I * \alpha$ rule where I is the [moment of inertia](https://en.wikipedia.org/wiki/Moment_of_inertia) and $\alpha$ is the [angular acceleration](https://en.wikipedia.org/wiki/Angular_acceleration)